dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 The main idea is to replace a given recursive type definition by a more detailed description showing how a value of the recursive type may be constructed from simpler parts or from primitive values.
 That description will be _itself_ non-recursive, and so it will be accepted by Dhall.
-Then we use a trick (known as the "Church encoding") that involves universally quantified types.
+Then one needs to use a trick (known as the "Church encoding") that involves universally quantified types.
 With that trick, Dhall will create a complicated-looking type that is not recursive but still is able to represent our recursive data structure.

 We will now explain this technique step by step.